-Such facilities as waste stabilization ponds and trickling filters shall be deemed to provide effective treatment of sewage, provided that the requirements of Chapter 5.1, 5.4.A are met, that the effluent does not result in a failure to meet the designated use requirements set forth in the Compact, and that the following requirements are met:
+Such facilities as waste stabilization ponds and trickling filters shall be deemed to provide effective treatment of sewage, provided that the requirements of Chapter 5.1, 5.4.A are met, that the effluent does not result in a failure to meet cause any violations of applicable states' water quality standards or the designated use requirements set forth in the Compact Chapter 2 and Chapter 3 of these regulations, and that the following requirements are met:

-- 1. Biochemical Oxygen Demand - i.
-Five-day biochemical oxygen demand (BOD5) -- the arithmetic mean of the values for effluent samples collected in a month shall not exceed 45 mg/L; and the arithmetic mean of the values for effluent samples collected in a week shall not exceed 65 mg/L. - Five-day carbonaceous biochemical oxygen demand (CBOD5) may be substituted for BOD5, provided that the levels are not less stringent than the following: the arithmetic mean of the values for effluent samples collected in a month shall not exceed 40 mg/L and; the arithmetic mean of the values for effluent samples collected in a week shall not exceed 60 mg/L. - 2.
-Suspended Solids
+1. Biochemical Oxygen Demand

+- i.
+Five-day biochemical oxygen demand (BOD5) -- the arithmetic mean of the values for effluent samples collected in a month shall not exceed 45 mg/L; and the arithmetic mean of the values for effluent samples collected in a week shall not exceed 65 mg/L. - ii.
+Five-day carbonaceous biochemical oxygen demand (CBOD5) may be substituted for BOD5, provided that the levels are not less stringent than the following: the arithmetic mean of the values for effluent samples collected in a month shall not exceed 40 mg/L and; the arithmetic mean of the values for effluent samples collected in a week shall not exceed 60 mg/L.

+2. Suspended Solids